image

 Differences between project controls and project management

-While project management oversees the entire project, project controls focus specifically on:
+While project management is the top level of the project, project controls focus on:

-Project controls support project management by providing detailed insights and recommendations.
-This enables project managers to make informed decisions and steer projects towards successful completion.
+Project controls provide project managers with valuable insights and recommendations.
+This allows project managers to make informed decisions and steer projects towards successful completion.

 Essential project control techniques